rossrippee/digitalTradingBinder/README.md

 # Digital Trading Binder
 ## What is this?
-### This is my first kivy project and my first major personal project since graduating
+### This is my first python project and my first major personal project since graduating
 Post-graduation (May 7th), I have made it my goal to learn python since I did not take electives at my university that taught the language.
 After using many tutorials to learn the fundamentals, I decided to think of a fun project to practice my new skills.

 ### My idea: